simsketch/restaurant-menu-api/README.md

 }
 ```

-Remember to include your API key in the HTTP headers:
+Remember to include your API key in the HTTP headers (functionality temporarily disabled):
 ```json
 {
   "x-api-key": "your-api-key-here"